UPDATE: The Bolivian Legal Framework

-With regard to this issue, article 411 states that any total reform of the Constitution has to be implemented through a Constituent Assembly, activated by the popular will, manifested through a referendum; whilst the partial reform of it can be initiated by means of popular initiative with the signatures of at least 20% of the electorate or by the Plurinational Legislative Assembly through a law of constitutional reform approved by 2/3 of the total present congressmen.
+Regarding this issue, Article 411 states that any total reform of the Constitution must be implemented through a Constituent Assembly, activated by the popular will, manifested through a referendum; whilst the partial reform of it can be initiated by means of popular initiative with the signatures of at least 20% of the electorate or by the Plurinational Legislative Assembly through a law of constitutional reform approved by 2/3 of the total present congressmen.
 The partial reform will also need a referendum approval.

 3.1.
 Criminal Law and Human Rights

-This subject is still regulated by the Criminal Code of 1972 with its various reforms approved that had the objectives to strengthen the rule of law, the protection of individual guarantees, to reinforce legal and citizen security and the anti-corruption fight, incorporating new criminal categories to fight impunity, money laundering, drug trafficking, civil service corruption and criminal organizations, judicial corruption, redefinition of fraud and fault and criminal responsibility for members of corporations.
+This subject is still regulated by the Criminal Code of 1972 with its various reforms approved that had the objective to strengthen the rule of law, the protection of individual guarantees, to reinforce legal and citizen security and the anti-corruption fight, incorporating new criminal categories for fighting impunity, money laundering, drug trafficking, civil service corruption and criminal organizations, judicial corruption, redefinition of fraud and fault and criminal responsibility for members of corporations.

 - Law No. 45 of 8-10-2010 against racism and all forms of discrimination.

 - Law No. 54 of 8-11-2010 for the legal protection of children and adolescents.